sammcj/scripts/nvidia/README.md

 mv nv_fan_control /usr/local/sbin/
 ```

+_Note: I have added a install.sh script, but haven't tested it on a clean machine yet._

 You may also want to create a systemd service to run this at boot and in the background.

 ```shell